 As for any religion, so for Christianity the transmission of faith is a question of survival.
 Such transmission, however, becomes a serious question only in a situation in which decisions have been privatized.
 In a pluralistic situation, several factors favor or hinder the transmission of faith.
 Here I will address only those particular factors involved with the social form of the church.
-Church historians, recently especially Nathan O. Hatch in his widely respected book The Democratization of American Christianity, have traced the rapid spread of various Christian movements back to their "populism."
-The religious sociologists Roger Finke and Rodney Stark confirm this; it was precisely the democratic-populist and congregationalist character of the Baptists and early Methodists that enabled them to "conquer" North America between 1776 and 1850.
+Church historians, recently especially Nathan O. Hatch in his widely respected book The Democratization of American Christianity, have traced the rapid spread of various Christian movements back to their "populism."38 The religious sociologists Roger Finke and Rodney Stark confirm this; it was precisely the democratic-populist and congregationalist character of the Baptists and early Methodists that enabled them to "conquer" North America between 1776 and 1850.
 They write:

 Perhaps "Congregationalism" was not a sufficient basis for meeting these [evangelistic] demands, but it appears to have been necessary.
-This suggestion is further supported by the fact that the "Methodist miracle" of growth which occurred during this period, when local congregations were pretty much
+This suggestion is further supported by the fact that the "Methodist miracle" of growth which occurred during this period, when local congregations were pretty much self-governing, was followed by the "Methodist collapse" which began after the clergy had assumed full control.39

 35. See Gallup and Castelli, Religion, 90.

+36. Ibid., 252.

 37. Ibid., 252f.
 Similarly also Dudley and Laurens, "Alienation."

 38. See esp.
 Hatch, Democratization.